 Nursing homes are for people who need help with health care for chronic conditions but do not need to be hospitalized.
 The decision to move to a nursing home may be triggered by a change in circumstances.
 A disorder may suddenly worsen, or an injury may occur.
 Function may deteriorate suddenly or slowly but steadily.
 Family circumstances may change, making care at home difficult.

 Each nursing home also has a medical director, a doctor who oversees the medical care.
 In some nursing homes, the medical director is the only doctor who provides medical care.
 But in most nursing homes, several doctors, often working with nurse practitioners or physician assistants, provide care.
-Sometimes a doctor who has been taking care of the person before the move continues to provide care.
+Sometimes a doctor who has been taking care of the person before the move, perhaps their family doctor, continues to provide care.
 Otherwise, the person chooses or is assigned a doctor.
-According to regulations, a doctor, nurse practitioner, or physician assistant must see every nursing home resident at least once every other month.
+According to federal regulations, a doctor, nurse practitioner, or physician assistant must see every nursing home resident at least once every other month.
 Many residents see a health care practitioner more often because they need treatment for chronic disorders or they develop additional disorders, such as infections or confusion.
+Some state regulations may require more frequent visits.
 Also, nurses may call a doctor to discuss problems and changes in treatments.
+However, these discussions do not count as a visit.

-Many nursing homes provide services previously thought to occur only in hospitals such as continuous administration of oxygen and fluids or drugs given by vein (intravenous therapies).
+Many nursing homes provide services previously thought to occur only in hospitals such as continuous administration of oxygen and fluids or medications given by vein (intravenous therapies).

-Almost all nursing homes provide rehabilitation, including physical, occupational, respiratory, and speech therapy.
+Almost all nursing homes provide rehabilitation, including physical, occupational, and sometimes respiratory and speech therapies.
 Many people are admitted to nursing homes specifically for rehabilitation, then are discharged to their home after several weeks.

 Dentists and medical specialists, such as podiatrists, ophthalmologists, neurologists, or psychiatrists, may examine and treat residents on site.
 But most often, people with a specific problem have to be transported to a different site for treatment.